-The playing surface shall be made of cement, grass or artificial grass.
+The playing surface shall be made of wood, grass or artificial grass (sand based or water-based AstroTurf are not allowed).
 It shall be smooth, flat and non-abrasive.
 Concrete or tarmac should be avoided.

 2 THE BALL

 PROPERTIES AND MEASUREMENTS